Is Smart Building Technology the Future of Apartment Living?

 Optimising environmental factors

 It is the information from smart buildings’ connected systems that benefit owner-operators and occupants, together with the convenient ways they have to act upon that information.
-When systems are brought together into one property management system, owner-operators gain better insight into their buildings and a one-stop-shop to monitor, update and make changes.
+When systems are brought together into one property or building management system, owner-operators gain better insight into their buildings and a one-stop-shop to monitor, update and make changes.

 Once a sign of things to come, smart buildings are now becoming a way of life.
 A survey by electronics company Samsung reveals that three-quarters (75 per cent) of responding UK homeowners, renters and students think that smart home technology is the future of property development.
 What’s more, 71 per cent say a digitally connected property is important to save time and effort.